akuhara/MC3deconv/README.md

 ## Limitations so far

 * Although this method is designed to retrieve both radial (R) and vertical (Z) components of Green's functions, our experience suggest that the estimated Z-component is not so reliable as the R-component.
 * This method assumes Gaussian noise without temporal correlation.
-We think that this simplified treatment often leads to overfitting.
+This simplified treatment often leads to overfitting.